wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

    > which can appear in the markup to help you identify what design keys are
    > producing a specific element.

-1. Next, lets pass in some HOC's via `withDesign` to make our component editable.
+1. Next, let's pass in some HOC's via `withDesign` to make our component editable.
    ```ts
    export const asCaptionedImageToken = (...attributes: string[]) => (...defs: TokenDef<any>[]) => asToken(
      ...defs,